There is concern that a coronavirus crisis is looming in Tokyo. Is it too late to change course?

 Japan has imposed strict new travel restrictions – barring foreigners from more than 70 countries, including the United States, the United Kingdom, and most of Europe.
 Japan has also tightened health checks at airports and is requesting quarantine of all incoming travelers for 14 days, although compliance is not actively monitored.

-There is growing concern – both inside and outside Japan – that the government’s increasingly harsh warnings about the danger of the virus spreading may have reached many people too late.
+Yet there is growing concern – both inside and outside the country – that the government’s increasingly harsh warnings about the danger of the virus spreading may have reached many people too late.

+“The Japanese government’s decision not to conduct general tests makes it difficult to accurately assess the prevalence of Covid-19,” said the alert.

+“Although we have confidence in the health care system in Japan today, we believe that a significant increase in Covid-19 cases will make it difficult to predict how the system will work in the coming weeks. , American citizens with pre-existing medical conditions may not be able to receive the medical care they used to in Japan before the Covid-19 pandemic. “

 Continue